 Yes.
 Freelancing is legal in Czechia when the work is genuinely independent, the freelancer has the right licence or professional authorization, tax and insurance obligations are handled, and the relationship is not disguised employment.

 Most solo freelancers operate as OSVČ.
-The Czech Ministry of Industry and Trade explains that trade business is a specific type of entrepreneurship in production, trade, and services; it is performed independently, in one's own name, on one's own responsibility, for profit, and under Trade Act conditions.
+The Czech Ministry of Industry and Trade (MPO) explains that trade business is a specific type of entrepreneurship in production, trade, and services; it is performed independently, in one's own name, on one's own responsibility, for profit, and under Trade Act conditions.
 Trades are divided into notifiable trades and concessions, and business requires a business licence.

 Foreign freelancers should be careful.
 EU/EEA/Swiss nationals generally have broad labour-market access, but non-EU nationals need a visa or residence basis that permits the intended business or remote work.
 Tourist status is not a business plan.